The NVIDIA Shield TV offers a wide array of games that you can download from the Google Play Store.

 Metal Gear Rising: Revengeance

-Once you hop into this game, the first thing you’ll notice is that you won’t be playing as Snake and hiding in a box, like in the previous installments.
+Once you hop into this game, the first thing you’ll notice is that you won’t be playing as Snake and hiding in a box like in the previous installments.

 Instead, you’ll assume control of the ninja cyborg “Raiden.”
-You’ll use your signature blade to slice through various enemies and bosses with a whole lot of button mashing.
+You’ll use your signature blade to slice through various enemies and bosses with a lot of button mashing.
 There are also a lot of QuickTime events to keep you on your toes.

 This game’s other notable aspects are a great soundtrack, superior story writing, and fast-paced action.
 And, of course, the fan-favorite antagonist, Senator Steven Armstrong.

-The only complaint people typically have about is that there isn’t a sequel.
+The only complaint people typically have is that there isn’t a sequel.
 Priced at $14.99, you can find this NVIDIA Shield game on the Google Play Store.

 Machinarium